Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Term Definition

-Leverage effect The leverage effect describes the effect of debt capital on a company's return on equity.
+Leverage effect The leverage effect describes the impact of debt capital on a company's return on equity.

-Return on equity (ROE) The return that a company achieves on its equity.
+Return on equity (ROE) The return a company achieves on its equity capital.

-Borrowing costs The costs (interest) that a company has to pay to borrow capital.
+Cost of debt The cost (interest) a company must pay to borrow debt.

-Borrowed capital Capital that a company borrows from external lenders (e.g. banks).
+Debt Capital that a company borrows from external lenders (e.g., banks).

 Equity Capital contributed by the owners of a company.

-Leverage The effect that the use of debt capital can increase the return on equity.
+Leverage The effect that the use of debt can increase the return on equity.

-Interest rate risk The risk that changing interest rates will increase the cost of debt capital and thus have a negative impact on the Rate of Return.
+Interest rate risk The risk that changing interest rates will increase the cost of debt and thus have a negative impact on profitability.

 Liquidity risk The risk that regular interest and principal payments will place a heavy burden on a company's liquidity.

-Over-indebtedness A situation in which a company's debt is higher than its equity, which jeopardizes its financial stability.
+Over-indebtedness A situation in which a company's debts exceed its equity, jeopardizing its financial stability.

 The types of leverage effect

-The leverage effect can be categorized into different types depending on which aspect of corporate finance it relates to.
-Here are the main types of leverage:
+The leverage effect can be divided into different types, depending on which aspect of corporate finance it relates to.
+Here are the main types of leverage effect:

 Combined leverage